mightychip/full-stack-reactive-demo/README.md

 ## Further Reading
 Each module contains a more detailed README.md fully explaining what is going on under the hood, testing strategies and any relevant deployment information.
 All documentation will continue to be updated with each blog post.

-- [WebFlux Back End](webflux-back-end/README.md) - This `README.md` provides a more detailed description of the setup and operations regarding the back end.
+- [WebFlux Back End](webflux-back-end/README.md) - Setup and operations regarding the back end.
-- [React Front End](react-front-end/README.md) - This `README.md` provides a more detailed description of the setup and how to properly communicate with the back end APIs.
+- [React Front End](react-front-end/README.md) - Setup and how to properly communicate with the back end APIs.
-- [MongoDB](mongo-database/README.md) - This `README.md` provides some basic information on the MongoDB setup.
+- [MongoDB](mongo-database/README.md) - Some basic information on the MongoDB setup.
 There's really not a lot to see here.

 ## Related Blog Post
 The blog post which will be written in relation to this content will be available Soon™.